Current Group Members

 Maddie Petersen, Ph.D.
 Candidate

 Maddie came to us from an MS program at the University of Minnesota-Duluth where she investigated organic sulfur in Lake Superior.
-She will be looking at organics and sulfur in samples from Lost City, the mid-Cayman Rise, and in samples collected on an upcoming expedition to the Marianas forearc.
+She will be looking at organics in samples from the mid-Cayman Rise and the Marianas forearc.